florintanasa/brgvos-void/README.md

 To build the iso image is necessary to use a Void Linux distribution where we run next commands:

 > [!IMPORTANT]
-> In this moment the build is for romanian language only but with few modifications can be buildid for antohers.
+> In this moment the build is for romanian language only, but with few modifications can be buildid for antohers.

 ```bash
 git clone https://github.com/florintanasa/brgvos-void.git